Helping others: Columbiana’s George Bentley remembered for his kind soul - Shelby County Reporter

 Losing George has been tough for Rux and his brother Casey, who have both worked side-by-side with their father for several years, as well as the rest of the family, including his wife of more than 20 years, Sharon.

 “For Casey and I, it’s a big hole,” Rux said with tears filling his eyes.
 “Just to know him.
 It’s hard to put it all into words.
-I’ve got this big o’l hole in my heart, this community has a hole in its heart.
+I’ve got this big ol’ hole in my heart, this community has a hole in its heart.
 There’s a big George-sized void that’s just gone now.”

 But since his death, they have seen just how far his impact has reached, which is helping fill that void slightly.